 - Striving for improved effectiveness, impact and productivity within their area of work

 - A willingness and capability to assume responsibility or leadership within their sphere of influence

 - Acquisition of valuable new skills and technical capability

 In addition, the candidate must be able to demonstrate a strong record of innovation, impact and the delivery of beneficial change based on an individual contribution to the team or group in which they work

 Evidence: This will primarily be demonstrated on the basis of the information provided in sections 7 and 10 of the nomination form (see appendix A6.2) and may be explored further by an interview panel.

-The line management (or candidate in the case of self-nomination) must convincingly demonstrate the benefit to the organisation from having the candidate continuing to perform their current role, but at a higher grade, compared to encouraging the individual to seek promotion by moving to a new role at a more senior level.
+The line manager (or candidate in the case of self-nomination) must convincingly demonstrate the benefit to the organisation from having the candidate continuing to perform their current role, but at a higher grade, compared to encouraging the individual to seek promotion by moving to a new role at a more senior level.
 The Panel will need to consider carefully the candidate’s current job description; this will be supplemented by a personal role evaluation showing how the job has changed under the influence of the candidate (see appendix A6.3).